josh-/Hubski-Enhancement-Suite/README.md

     * `p` - Submit a post.
     * `q` - Search Hubski.
     * `u` - Open your user preferences.
+    * `number 1 to 9` - Display Global posts with that number of shares.

     ### Feed Shortcuts (active when browsing post lists)
     * `j` - Select post above.